Ear Stretching Guide | How To Stretch / Gauge Your Ears

 All healed piercings form a fistula, a tunnel of skin that your jewelry goes through.
 When you stretch too fast, this fistula literally is forced out of the piercing.
 This will leave extra skin around your ears.

-If you keep stretching with it, your blowout will just get worse.
+If you keep stretching, your blowout will just get worse.
 It can even become permanent, making it much harder to stretch to bigger sizes.

-Essentially, what you need to do is take your plugs out and let it heal.
-You either let them rest with no jewelry, or you can try using plugs that are 2 to 3 sizes smaller than where you were before you stretched.
-This will keep your ear lobes stretched while also allowing room for your ear lobe to heal.
+Essentially, what you need to do is take your plugs out and let the blowout heal.
+You can either let your lobes rest with no jewelry in, or you can try using plugs that are 2 to 3 sizes smaller than you were before you stretched.
+This will keep your lobes stretched while allowing them room to heal.

 Healing a blowout is important because it can affect your earlobe health and halt any further stretching.
-Besides downsizing a few sizes, you can also massage your ears a few times a day with vitamin e oil to help aid the process of healing along.
+Besides downsizing a few sizes, massaging your ears will aid in the healing process.

 How do I insert double flared plugs?

-Double flared plugs can be a pain to put in.
-What the flares are made to do is to keep your plug in.
-Because of this, that means the flares (not the plugs, just the outsides) are slightly larger than the size of your plug that you are putting in.
+Double-flared plugs can be a pain to put in.
+The flares are designed to keep your plug in.
+As a result, the flares (excluding the plugs) are slightly larger than the plug you’re inserting.

-We recommend using the lubricant of your choice, for example vitamin e or jojoba oil.
-You can then lubricant both the lobe and the plug and start to put it in sideways.
-If you are putting the plug in at an angle, you are easing the process of putting this "larger" size in your ear lobe.
+We recommend using the lubricant of your choice, such as Vitamin E or jojoba oil.
+You can then lubricate both the lobe and the plug and start to put it in sideways.
+If you are putting the plug in at an angle, you are easing the process of putting this “larger” size in your lobe.

 The smaller your ear lobes are, the harder it is to wear double flared plugs.
 It isn't impossible, but it is a bit harder to put through.
 You could try the taping method that we mentioned above to help put them in, but you'll need to lubricate them before you take them back out.